Over 90% of users saw increased regrowth or reduced hair loss in clinical trials

 Published 05/14/2024

 If you’ve been contemplating a hair transplant, there’s a good chance you’re doing as much research as possible before taking the leap.
-One question you might be considering: how many hair grafts do I need?
+One question you might be considering: How many hair grafts do I need?

 There are two types of transplants: follicular unit extraction (FUE) and follicular unit transplantation (FUT).

-One way a healthcare provider or dermatologist may determine how many hair grafts you need is to use the Norwood Scale.
+One way a healthcare provider or dermatologist may determine how many hair grafts you need is to use the Norwood scale.

-Developed to measure hair loss progress, the Norwood Scale tracks the various stages of hair loss.
 A hair transplant surgeon may use this scale as a hair transplant graft chart to determine the number of hair grafts you need.

 Generally, the more hair you’ve lost, the more hair grafts you’ll need — but there’s more to the hair graft calculation.